DHTMLX/docs-suite/docs/grid/treegrid_mode.md

 ### Expanding collapsed rows on drag-n-drop

-If you have collapsed rows in your Grid in the TreeGrid mode, they will expand automatically when you move the mouse pointer over them during drag-n-drop.
+If you have collapsed rows in your Grid in the TreeGrid mode, they expand automatically when you move the mouse pointer over them during drag-n-drop.
 To disable this functionality, set the [`dragExpand`](grid/api/grid_dragexpand_config.md) property to *false*:

 ~~~jsx {7}
 const grid = new dhx.Grid("grid_container", {